Terence Ward: The Guardian of Mercy: How an Extraordinary Painting by Caravaggio Changed an Ordinary Life Today

 The Guardian of Mercy: How an Extraordinary Painting by Caravaggio Changed an Ordinary Life Today (2016), is also a true story, told in a double narrative, of Caravaggio in Naples and, four centuries later, the contemporary guardian of the old master's The Seven Acts of Mercy.
 According to Ingrid D. Rowland of the New York Review of Books, "this unusual and poignant book insists that Caravaggio’s paintings still call upon us to think and act, not just to look on passively, and in laying down this challenge, as Ward argues, the artist extends a compassionate hand to his viewers across the centuries."
 Publishers Weekly described The Guardian of Mercy as "an eclectic mix of genres: it’s a travel memoir, an art history treatise, and a journalistic sketch of modern-day Naples, and in a five-star review for the San Francisco Book Review, Aron Row called it "a rich tapestry that intricately weaves the story of an iconic painter and his influence on the viewer."
 At the Vatican, during the Jubilee of Mercy, Ward, along with Cardinal Peter Turkson and Bishop Brian Farrell, presented the new act of mercy proposed by Pope Francis: Caring for Our Common Home, a vision of environmentalism focusing on thoughtful stewardship of the planet.

 The Wahhabi Code: How the Saudis Spread Extremism Globally

 The Wahhabi Code: How the Saudis Spread Extremism Globally (2018), examines Saudi Arabia's export of Wahhabism and the rise of jihadi violence across the Islamic world.
 In conjunction with the book's release, Ward appeared on CNN to discuss with Christiane Amanpour the history of extremist ideology in Saudi Arabia.
 His writing on the subject has also appeared on CNN.com and in the Los Angeles Times.

+Emilio Pucci: The Astonishing Odyssey of a Fashion Icon

+Co-authored with Ward's wife Idanna, Emilio Pucci: The Astonishing Odyssey of a Fashion Icon (2026), spans the famed fashion designer's childhood in Florence, athletic pursuits and military service, and previously little-known efforts to help Benito Mussolini's daughter Edda smuggle her husband Galeazzo Ciano's wartime diaries to the Allies.